 3. The Company has not granted unsecured loan to companies firms or other partiescovered in the register maintained under Section 189 of the Act.

 4. In our opinion and according to the information and explanations given to us theCompany has complied with the provisions of section 185 and 186 of the Act with respectto the loans and investments made.

 5. The Company has not accepted any deposits within the meaning of Sections 73 to 76 orany other relevant provisions of the Act and the Companies (Acceptance of Deposits) Rules2014 (as amended).

 6. To the best of our knowledge and belief the Central Government has not specifiedmaintenance of cost records under sub-section (1) of Section 148 of the Act in respect ofCompany's products/ services.
 Accordingly the provisions of clause 3(vi) of the Order arenot applicable.

-fund employees' state insuranceincome-tax sales-tax wealth tax service tax dutyof customs duty of excise valueadded tax cess and other material statutory dues asapplicable with the appropriate authorities (except in few cases where the amount of TDSis deposited late with interest).
-Further no undisputed amounts payable in respectthereof were outstanding at the year-end for a period of more than six months from thedate they become payable.
+7. (a) According to the information and explanation given to us and based on ourexamination of records of the company. the company is generally regular in depositingundisputed statutory dues including provident fund employees' state insuranceincome-tax sales-tax wealth tax service tax duty of customs duty of excise valueadded tax cess and other material statutory dues as applicable with the appropriateauthorities Further no undisputed amounts payable in respect thereof were outstanding atthe year-end for a period of more than six months from the date they become payable.

 8. In our opinion the Company has not defaulted in repayment of dues to any financialinstitution or a bank or to debenture-holders during the year.